adityaphasu/AdityaPhasu/README.md

 <br>

-- 👨🏻‍💻 Starting my web development journey with frontend development, and then continue to explore backend development.
+- 🎯 Aspiring Frontend Developer on a Journey
-- 🔭 I’m currently working on challenges by [Frontend Mentor](https://www.frontendmentor.io/profile/adityaphasu) and trying to upskill my frontend skills 🎯
+- 🔭 I’m currently working on challenges by [Frontend Mentor](https://www.frontendmentor.io/profile/adityaphasu) and trying to upskill my frontend skills
 - 🌱 I’m currently learning  **Next.js**
 - 🌟 Would like to learn more about other technologies and expand my skillset
 - ⚡ Fun fact: I love listening to orchestras :violin::musical_note::musical_score: